Four people shot dead during mass shooting in Mojave

 Four people were fatally shot in the head on Sunday evening

-Four people are dead after a mass shooting took place in Mojave, California on Sunday (30 April) according to the Kern County Sheriff’s Office.
+Four people are dead after a mass shooting took place in Mojave, California on Sunday (30 April) according to a press release from Kern County Sheriff’s Office.

-Around 11.20pm, deputies from the sheriff’s office were dispatched to a location where officers found four people had sustained injuries consistent with a “violent assault”, according to Lt Daniel Perez with the Kern County Sheriff’s Office.
+Around 11.20pm, deputies from the sheriff’s office were dispatched to 15900 block of H Street where officers found four people had sustained injuries consistent with a “violent assault”, according to Lt Daniel Perez with the Kern County Sheriff’s Office.

 A public information officer with the sheriff’s office told ABC News that the four victims were fatally shot in the head.

-According to reports two adult females and one adult male were pronounced dead at the scene.
-A fourth adult woman was taken to a hospital where she was later pronounced deceased.
+Two adult females and one adult male were pronounced dead at the scene.
+A fourth adult woman was taken to Antelope Valley Hospital where she was later pronounced deceased.

-The Independent has reached out to Kern County Sheriff’s Office for comment
+The Kern County Coroner’s Office will release identities of the victims pending positive identification of all victims and next of kin notifications.

 Investigators did not provide information about a possible suspect but told The Los Angeles Times that there was no immediate threat to the community.